 Louis XIV is in pain.
 The King dined in bed and held a council of Finances, then continued to work alone with the Chancellor.
 In the evening the court was allowed to enter the King’s room in order to see him, in his dressing gown, sup in public.
 It was the last time they did so.
 Louis’ leg began to ache badly during supper and so the court was dismissed and he hurried back to bed to rest.

-What was one odd black spot on Louis XIV’s leg, now were several.
-It was feared his leg was the victim of gangrene.
-Mareschal realized the King was dying.
+What started as one odd black spot on Louis XIV’s leg, now spread and turned into several spots.
+It is feared his leg is the victim of gangrene.
+Mareschal realised the King was dying.
 Liselotte von der Pfalz, widow of Louis XIV’s brother Philippe, declared “The King’s illness has me so worried that my heart is trembling.”

-Louis XIV realizes the graveness of the situation and ask for Father Le Tellier to come to him.
+Louis XIV realises the graveness of the situation and asks for Father Le Tellier to come to him.
 The King wishes to confess.